-The BSi is designed to bring together and support neurosciences across the campuses, including the Schools of Medicine, Arts and Sciences, Engineering, Education, Public Health, the Applied Physics Laboratory, and others.
+The BSi is designed to bring together and support neurosciences across JHU campuses, including the Schools of Medicine, Arts and Sciences, Engineering, Education, Public Health, the Applied Physics Laboratory, and others.
 The BSi is an Institute within the School of Medicine.
 Its Director reports to the Dean through the Vice Dean for Faculty, Janice Clements, Ph.D.
 (Comparative Medicine and Neurology), the Director is Jeffrey Rothstein, M.D., Ph.D.
 (Neurology and Neuroscience), and the Co-Director is Richard Huganir, Ph.D.
-(Neuroscience and the Howard Hughes Medical Institutes).
+(Neuroscience and the Howard Hughes Medical Institute).

 Will the BSi recruit new faculty, and will there be primary appointments in the BSi?

 Primary appointments will be in the Departments.
-The BSi may participate on recruiting new faculty to specific multidisciplinary programs and research cores, but the recruits will always have an appointment in a Hopkins Department.
+The BSi may participate in recruiting new faculty to specific multidisciplinary programs and research cores, but the recruits will always have an appointment in a Hopkins Department.

 How does the BSi differ from the Mind-Brain Institute?
 From the Department of Psychology and Brain Science?